Table of contents

 - The necessity of extra add-ons

-- The way of students/employees progress measurement
+- The way of students’/employees’ progress measurement

 - Service provider

-Once you embark on LMS platform development, your development team has to consider the features that can be crucial for your learning management system.
+Once you embark on LMS platform development, your development team has to consider the features that can be crucial to your learning management system.
 Let’s take a look at some basic but essential features for LMS management:

-Content and Course Management
+Content and course management

 Your LMS should allow users to add various materials to their courses: pictures, videos, charts, audio files, pdf files, etc. Such things significantly increase learners’ engagement and make content in courses more attractive.